5 Archaeological Discoveries That Confirmed the Bible in 2025

 But a tower?
 That was a mystery.

-Accidental Discovery During Infrastructure Work
+Accidental Discovery During Infrastructure Works

 What Was Actually Found